+SHRI PRAFUL PATEL: Unless and until they are given new aircraft, how will they get level-playing field?
+How will they become competitive?
+And to be able to perform their duties and to stay in the competition, it is absolutely a correct statement that you are making, and we share that sentiment.
 SHRI VEDPRAKASH P. GOYAL: Sir, I appreciate the need for investing more money in India Airlines.
 What has been the experience of opening the domestic sector to the private airlines, which started at one and now there are several.
 Have we been able to compete with them in profit and loss terms?
 Will it help us to decide about the opening of the international routes for them?
 What has been the experience of the past?

-SHRI PRAFUL PATEL Sir, one must admit that opening up the skies in the domestic sector to private airlines has only benefited the sector.
+SHRI PRAFUL PATEL: Sir, one must admit that opening up the skies in the domestic sector to private airlines has only benefited the sector.
 I mean, the extent of growth of aviation in India could not have been achieved had it not been opening up this sector to private carriers.
 As a result, the entire sector has grown and we see more connectivity, more flights and, I think, the same logic and rational should apply, in the years to come, for international sector also.

-SHRI ANAND SHARMA.
-Well, the hon.
+SHRI ANAND SHARMA: Well, the hon.
 Minister has given a detailed reply about the proposals to acquire more planes both for Indian Airlines and Air India, and also the stipulated deadline that by 31st March the process would be completed.
-Have specific proposals, after having been • cleared by the Boards of Indian Airlines and Air India, gone to the Cabinet Committee on Economic Affairs?
+Have specific proposals, after having been cleared by the Boards of Indian Airlines and Air India, gone to the Cabinet Committee on Econor...ic Affairs?
 Has the availability of funds been ensured?

 Secondly, I would like to draw the attention of the hon.
-Minister to part (c) arid (d) of his reply.
+Minister to part (c, and (d) of his reply.
 In Part (c), he has said that there is no uniformity in this regard when it comes to the Air Services Agreement; that countries like the U.K., the U.S.A., Singapore have more than one designated airline.
-I would like to know whether it is a fact that all these countries have, as a first preference, their designated national airline and Indian Airlines, the ugh we support fully the operations of private airlines, but as national carriers of a country of 1.1 billion, have been surrendering those routes which are economically viable; and, whether the first priority would be given to these two airlines after the fleet acquisition and also the utilisation of routes under the new Air Services Agreement is being linked to the fleet acquisition plans.
+I would like to know whether it is a fact that all these countries have, as a first preference, their designated national airline and Indian Airlines, the ugin we support fully the operations of private airlines, but as national carriers of a country of 1.1 billion, have been surrendering those routes which are economically viable; and, whether the first priority would be given to these two airlines after the fleet acquisition and also the utilisation of routes under the new Air Services Agreement is being linked to the fleet acquisition plans.